My daughter was guessing words instead of actually reading them.

 Low-tech, hands-on tools worked best because they removed the distractions.

-Here’s what was on our table that week.
+Here is what was on our table that week.

-1. “Count and Trace” Workbooks
+“Count and Trace” Workbooks

-We didn’t use standard reading books.
+We did not use standard reading books.

-We used a workbook that combined numbers with words, and that was a deliberate choice.
 Because my daughter is strong in math, the number-based pages gave her a confidence boost right away.

 They guide your child’s hand and reinforce the correct path of each letter shape while they say the sound out loud.

-2. Visual-Association Flashcards
+Visual-Association Flashcards

-Not all flashcards are the same.
-The ones we used had one specific feature that helped: visual cues.
+The ones we used had one specific feature that helped: a visual cue for each word.

 The flashcard for “eight” had a picture of a snake shaped like the number 8.